 Sachs is the recipient of many awards and honors, including the Blue Planet Prize, membership in the United States Institute of Medicine, the American Academy of Arts and Sciences, the Harvard Society of Fellows, and the Fellows of the World Econometric Society.
 His conversation with Tyler Cowen won the Quartz Podcast Award for best business/economics podcast of 2015.
 He has received more than 20 honorary degrees, and many awards and honors around the world.
 Professor Sachs is also a frequent contributor to major publications such as the Financial Times of London, the International Herald Tribune, Scientific American, and Time magazine.

-Prior to joining Columbia, Sachs spent over twenty years at Harvard University, most recently as Director of the Center for International Development and the Galen L. Stone Professor of International Trade.
+Prior to joining Columbia, Sachs spent over twenty years as a professor at Harvard University, most recently as the Galen L. Stone Professor of International Trade.
 A native of Detroit, Michigan, Sachs received his B.A., M.A., and Ph.D. degrees at Harvard.